 How to Choose Kid‑Friendly Beach Resorts on a Budget for Your Next Summer Vacation

-Before you start scrolling through endless listings, sit down with the whole family (or at least the older kids) and write down the top three things you can’t live without.
-For us, it’s a shallow splash pool, a short walk to the beach, and a kitchen where we can whip up quick meals.
-Once you have those must‑haves, you can filter out places that don’t meet them and focus on the ones that do.
+Before you dive into endless resort photos, grab a snack and sit down with the kids (or at least the older ones).
+Ask each person to name the top three things they can’t live without on a beach vacation.
+For my family it’s always a shallow splash pool, a short stroll to the shore, and a kitchenette where we can throw together quick meals.
+Once you have those non‑negotiables, you can instantly rule out places that don’t hit the mark and focus on the ones that do.
+If you’re still hunting for inspiration, our roundup of little‑known kid‑friendly beach resorts that keep costs low can spark ideas.

 Safety First